aliabbas977/CSCI262A3/report.md

 Vehicles.txt

 >We created a vehicle_type class with private data members representing the inputs.
-The vehicle name was represented internally as a string, the parking flag as a bool, the registration format as a char array, and the volume weight and speed as ints.
+The vehicle name was represented internally as a string, the parking flag as a bool, the registration format as another string, and the volume weight and speed as ints.
 A constructor was written for the class allowing the class to be initialized with a line of the Vehicles.txt file read in as a string.

 >The number of vehicle types being monitored was not stored, instead each object was added to a vector allowing the number of vehicle types to be determined by checking the length of the vector.
+It is however checked once for internal consistency, when the file is open and read.

 Stats.txt

 >We also created a vehicle_stats class with private data members representing the inputs in order to allow for future extension to multiple roads.
 The vehicle type was represented interally as a string, while the number mean, number standard deviation, speed mean, and speed standard deviation, were stored as ints (following the lead of Stats.txt).
 A constructor was written for the class allowing the class to be initialized with a line of the Stats.txt file read in as a string.

->To store the road statistics a simple class road_stats consisting of ints to store the data was created (and once again, number of vehicle types was ignored).
+>To store the road statistics a simple class road_stats consisting of ints to store the data was created (and once again, number of vehicle types was not stored permanently but checked once on open and read).
 This is simple enough for our purposes and still allows easy modification if future extensions are made, by wrapping the road_stats and vehicle_stats types into a higher type.

 **2. Potential inconsistencies between Vehicles.txt and Stats.txt.
 You should attempt to detect those inconsistencies.
 If there are inconsistencies you are aware of but haven’t attempted to detect them, note this in your report.**

-We checked for external inconsistencies between Vehicles.txt and Stats.txt (for example, the appearance of vehicle types in Stats.txt that do not appear in Vehicles.txt, and vice versa).
+We checked for external inconsistencies between the data from Vehicles.txt and data from Stats.txt (for example, the appearance of vehicle types in Stats.txt that do not appear in Vehicles.txt, and vice versa).

 Although it is also possible for internal inconsistencies to arise, as in the number of vehicle types specified in Vehicles.txt not matching up with the actual number of vehicle types listed in Vehicles.txt, since the assignment did not specify to check for internal inconsistencies we decided to assume that the input was correct and skip these kinds of checks.